-About CHIME in Illinois (Center for Health Informatics Mobilizing Experts in Illinois)
+About CHIME (Center for Health Informatics Mobilizing Experts in Illinois)

-Leveraging the student and faculty resources of the University of Illinois to help public health agencies with their COVID-19 data analysis
+Leveraging the student and faculty resources of the University of Illinois to help public health agencies with data-driven solutions

 For more information, please visit our FAQs: